 This recipe serves a crowd!
 Bring it along to your next picnic, party, or potluck or halve the recipes for a more manageable serving, perfect as a side dish with dinner or a healthy weekday lunch.
 It’s super portable and sure to rock your socks off!

 Need a smaller serving?
 Feel free to cut the recipe in half – it’s oh so easy to do!

 Greek Chickpea Salad

-- 2 cups chopped bell pepper or sweet mini pepper
+- 2 cups chopped bell pepper (sweet mini peppers work too)

 - 1 cup chopped tomato

 - 2.5 TBSP red wine vinegar

 - 3 TBSP quality extra virgin olive oil

 - 3 tsp lemon juice (squeezed from 1 large or two small lemon)